AdrianLupu21/discord-bot/README.md

 # LupuBot
-Explain here every new feature you implement
+Explain here every new feature you implement \nhere